Transposing Data for Business Intelligence

 Introduction

-In this demo, we will take a large dataset, transpose the attributes using AttributeExploder then create a new output with a selection of attributes.
+In this demo, we will work with a large dataset, transpose the attributes using AttributeExploder, and then create a new output that includes a selection of attributes.
 We will start with a large Excel document containing population statistics from the City of Vancouver, and transpose the data to restructure it.
 As we are only interested in the population totals, we will select only the statistics of interest.
-Then we will rename the attributes and write the data to CSV.
+Then, we will rename the attributes and write the data to a CSV file.

 Source